bigbinary/neeto-ui/README.md

 @import "react-toastify/dist/ReactToastify.min.css";
 ```

-Also make sure to include the `<ToastContainer />` in your application.
+Also make sure to include `<ToastContainer />` in your application.

 ```jsx
   import React from 'react';